marcopxt/NES-UFLA/README.md

 After the download and intallation of R, you can also download and install RStudio.
 RStudio is an IDE (integrated development environment).
 It basically makes your life easier.

-**Tips: go to this link (https://www.youtube.com/watch?v=jpptwObI1ps) that they will explain you everything that you need to download and install both tools**
+**Tip: go to this link (https://www.youtube.com/watch?v=jpptwObI1ps) that they will explain you everything that you need to download and install both tools**

 ### 2. Introduction to R and RStudio